- Written by Emma Sharp on

 The Nine Camera Split, Reverse and Timewarp effects are all great examples of popular effects and filters.
 On the other hand, it has been mentioned by several experienced younger TikTokers that excessive use of stickers is only something ‘old people’ who are trying to be cool on the platform use.
 You’ve been warned.

 Music is also categorised into playlists and genres to ensure people can find the perfect tune to accompany their creation.

-TikTok is easy to use.
+TikTok is easy to use and great for beginners.
 The interface is simple and often so is the content style.
 The app’s ability to let its users quickly and easily edit videos, without having to use a third-party app or program is also certainly one of the reasons its popularity has soared.

 The tools are reasonably intuitive, meaning even the least experienced of video creators can produce something with maximum impact, through minimal effort.

 Additional functionality that makes recording simple such as a built-in flash, hands-free recording, timers and the ability to record in segments (including deleting separate segments you aren’t happy with) add to this ease of creation.

 Though the app’s original emphasis was music, the audience appears to have lead the platform away from this focus toward more comical, attention-grabbing content.
 Having said this, music still seems to be a way to help your content stand out.